mudd-spec/fudge-board/README.md

 # fudge board
 ------
+## Important!
+This board charges batteries but does NOT run off batteries connected to the BAT and GND terminals.
+I plan to make a revised version where this is changed.

 This is an RP2040 dev board created based off the <a href="https://github.com/KaiPereira/build-a-devboard">guide</a> from Blueprint at Hackclub!

 ### Features